j-andrews7/Pipelines/Documentation/Variant_Calling_Pipeline.md

 done
 ```

 After this point, you're on your own.
-You have individual sample file and one enormous master table.
+You have individual sample files and one enormous master table.

 ---